philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 GraphQL is always the smallest possible request, whilst REST generally defaults to the fullest.
 It's common practice to offer options like `?fields=foo,bar` or partials.
 [Google recommend doing this for HTTP APIs](https://developers.google.com/google-apps/tasks/performance#partial), whatever that's worth.

-Even if a REST API returns only a basic partial by default, there are still more bits being transferred over the wire by default, than the GraphQL approach.
+Even if a REST API returns only a basic partial by default, there are still more bits being transferred over the wire by default, than with the GraphQL approach.
 If a client needs a field, they request it, and if the API adds a new field, clients don't get it, unless they discover that field in a blog post or whatever and add it to the GraphQL query.

 ## REST Makes Caching Easier At All Levels

-Caching for HTTP, common usage in REST APIs, and different types of caching is a huge topic, and one that I had to split out of this article, which will be posted later on the [APIs You Won't Hate Newsletter](http://eepurl.com/biKG_v).
+Caching for HTTP, common usage in REST APIs, and different types of caching are huge topics, and something that I had to split out of this article.
+I'll post a followup shortly, which will be posted on the [APIs You Won't Hate Newsletter](http://eepurl.com/biKG_v).

 > In an endpoint-based API, clients can use HTTP caching to easily avoid refetching resources, and for identifying when two resources are the same.
 The URL in these APIs is a globally unique identifier that the client can leverage to build a cache.
 In GraphQL, though, there's no URL-like primitive that provides this globally unique identifier for a given object.
 It's hence a best practice for the API to expose such an identifier for clients to use.
 > -- Source: [graphql.org](http://graphql.org/learn/caching/)